InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/life.md

 they involve open air cremation, as with burial at sea or the Hindu style, accompanied by the customary skull-bashing.
+Ashes are generally distributed into a river or ocean, calcinating the remains.

 The lack of death rites is not an undesirable fate, as with taking a final solitary pilgrimage to the Garden of Eden.